jianwen-android/notes-sst-/English/Continuous writing/Expository.md

 ## Comparison and contrast

-- What is the difference between A and B, therefore why is A better than B and why your point is true
+- What is the difference between A and B
+	- why is A better than B
+	- therefore why your point is true

-## Counter argument and rebuttals
+## Counter argument and rebuttals (1 paragraph at the end)

 - introduce and problematise the counter-argument
 	- "Some may argue that…"